NxHunter/D2Data/README.md

 3 Standard Amethyst + 2 Flawless Amethst -> Pefect  Amethyst

 [Note: This is the same for ALL GEMS, including skulls]

+Added Tier 3 Movement Speed Boots Recipes

+Any boots + Stamina potion = 20% movement speed.

+This recipe works all the way up to 19%, adding the 1% required to make it to 20%